-Daisuke Yunaiyama*, Kazuhiro Saito, Hiroshi Yamaguchi, Yuichi Nagakawa, Taiyo Leopoldo Harada and Toshitaka Nagao
+Daisuke Yunaiyama*, Kazuhiro Saito, Hiroshi Yamaguchi, Yuichi Nagakawa, Taiyo Leopoldo Harada and Toshitaka Nagao Pages 1191 - 1199 ( 9 )

-Background: Postoperative pancreatic fistula (POPF) can be life-threatening, and gadoxetic acid-enhanced MRI is routinely performed in patients undergoing pancreatic surgery.
+Background: Post-operative pancreatic fistula (POPF) can be life-threatening, and gadoxetic acid-enhanced MRI is routinely performed in patients undergoing pancreatic surgery.
 However, previous reports have not investigated if gadoxetic acid-enhanced MRI can be used to predict POPF risk.

 Objective: This study aims to explore if gadoxetic acid-enhanced MRI can predict pancreatic fibrosis and the need for POPF treatment before surgery.

 Results: Odds ratios for combinations that led to any degree of fibrosis higher than grade B were defined as significant risk factors.
 The highest odds ratio was obtained for F0 vs. F1 – F3 (p = 0.038).
 DMPD (p < 0.001), pre-SI (p = 0.008), portal-SI/pre-SI (p < 0.001), transitional-SI/pre-SI (p < 0.001), and hepatobiliary-SI/pre-SI (p = 0.012) were significantly correlated with the presence of fibrosis.
-The presence of fibrosis was best detected by DMPD (AUC = 0.777).
+Moreover, the presence of fibrosis was best detected by DMPD (AUC = 0.777).
 Individual specificity values of transitional-SI/pre-SI and DMPD were 95.5% and 86.6%, respectively, and their combined specificity was 97.7%.

-Conclusion: The absence of pancreatic fibrosis is a risk factor for developing POPF higher than grade B. DMPD was the most useful diagnostic indicator of the presence of fibrosis among our analysis, and its specificity increased when combined with transitional-SI/pre-SI.
+Conclusion: The absence of pancreatic fibrosis is a risk factor for developing POPF higher than grade B. DMPD was the most useful diagnostic indicator for the presence of fibrosis among our analysis, and its specificity increased when combined with transitional-SI/pre-SI.

-gadoxetic acid, magnetic resonance imaging, pancreas, postoperative pancreatic fistula, fibrosis, receiver operating characteristic, main pancreatic duct, signal intensity ratio
+Gadoxetic acid, magnetic resonance imaging, pancreas, post-operative pancreatic fistula, fibrosis, receiver operating characteristic, main pancreatic duct, signal intensity ratio.